 - official source clearly identifies the family and gauge options

-- fits the roundup without needing marketplace-derived proof
+- fits the roundup without relying on retailer rankings

 - offers a clean Fender entry in the mainstream uncoated category